Meet Justos, the new Brazilian insurtech that just got backing from the CEOs of 7 unicorns – TechCrunch

 Justos plans to use its new capital to set up operations, such as forming partnerships with reinsurers and an insurance company for fronting, since it is starting as an MGA (managing general agent).

-It’s also working on building out its products such as apps, its back end and internal operations tools as well as designing all its processes for underwriting, claims and finance.
+It’s also working on building out its products such as apps, its back end and internal operations tools, as well as designing all its processes for underwriting, claims and finance.
 Justos’ data science team is also building out its own pricing model.

 The startup will be focused on Brazil, with plans to eventually expand within Latin America, then Iberia and Asia.